jnoodle/WebStorm-Tips/WebStormTips.md

-A lot of time is spent moving code around to get it in the right place.
-Use Alt+Shift+Up/Alt+Shift+Down in WebStorm to move lines up or down.
-It's much easier than copy and paste!
+**★ A lot of time is spent moving code around to get it in the right place.
+Use `Alt+Shift+Up/Alt+Shift+Down` in WebStorm to move lines up or down.
+It's much easier than copy and paste!**

 <video controls style="max-width:100%" src="assets/Dxce8xNX0AARe3v.mp4"></video>